 macOS:

-• Once Homebrew is installed, run the following command to install Git: brew install git.
+- Once Homebrew is installed, run the following command to install Git:

 Linux:

-• Run the command sudo apt update to update the package list.
+to update the package list. - Then, run

 By following the appropriate installation instructions for your operating system, you can ensure that Git is installed correctly on your machine.
 Once installed, you’re ready to explore the powerful features and capabilities of Git for version control and collaboration.